This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to

-This hurricane scale has been in wide use since the 1970s.
+This hurricane scale has been in wide use since the early 1970s.

 Wind speeds are measured from a height of 33 feet.
 The National Weather Service takes the average sustained wind speed over the duration of 1 minute.

 There are 5 categories of wind strength according to the Saffir-Simpson Hurricane Scale.

-While there are several precise types of “damage” thresholds for each wind speed category, for the simplicity’s sake, we will look at the more broad-based kinds of damage expected for each hurricane category:
+While there are several precise types of “damage” thresholds for each wind speed category, for simplicity’s sake, we will look at the more broad-based kinds of damage expected for each hurricane category:

 Category 1 Hurricane

 Hurricane with sustained wind speeds of 74 mph to 95 mph are classified as Category 1 strength.
-Category 1 hurricanes can cause damage to unanchored mobile homes and some signs.
-Loose outdoor objects (like lawn furniture) can become projectiles and make matters worse, as flying debris can break windows and strike people and cars.
+Category 1 hurricanes can cause damage to unanchored mobile homes and signs.
+Loose outdoor objects (like lawn furniture) can become projectiles and make matters worse — because flying debris can break windows and strike people and cars.
 Trees can also be severely damaged by Category 1 hurricane winds, with large branches breaking and some trees being completely uprooted.
 Power outages may result.

 Category 2 Hurricane

-Category 2 hurricanes have winds of 96 to 110 mph.
-A major problem with Category 2 hurricanes is that winds are strong enough to break power poles, which can in turn create blackouts.
+Category 2 hurricanes have winds of 96 mph to 110 mph.
+A major problem with Category 2 hurricanes is that winds are strong enough to break power poles — which can, in turn, create blackouts.
 Category 2 hurricane winds can also cause damage to residential roofs, windows, and doors.
 Even windows in big buildings like skyscrapers can be damaged and broken.
+Power outages are common.

 Category 3 Hurricane

 Any hurricane of Category 3 strength or higher is considered a “major” hurricane.
-A Category 3 hurricane has winds of 111 to 130 mph.
-Along with the type of damage noted above also comes the destruction of some buildings, particularly unanchored or older mobile homes.
-Other small buildings like sheds and detached garages can also be damaged and destroyed by Category 3 winds.
+A Category 3 hurricane has winds of 111 mph to 129 mph.
+Along with the type of damage noted above, also comes the destruction of some buildings — particularly unanchored or older mobile homes.
+Other small buildings (like sheds and detached garages) can also be damaged and destroyed by Category 3 hurricane winds.
 Blackouts may cover large areas.